 1. WFP's mission requires managers to take risk-informed decisions that balance risk and opportunity, and in certain instances, offset one type of risk against another.
-Transparent and proactive risk taking and sharing, as well as consideration for the cost of risk prevention and response, are at the core of the agenda for aid effectiveness.
-Committed to the 2030 Agenda, WFP, through its Strategic Plan,8 endeavours to support governments to end hunger among the poorest and most food-insecure people and participate in a revitalized global partnership for sustainable development.
+Transparent and proactive risk taking and sharing, consideringas well as consideration for the cost of risk prevention and response, are at the core of the agenda for aid effectiveness.
+Committed to the 2030 Agenda, WFP, through its Strategic Plan,8 endeavours to support governments to

-1 See WFP/EB.A/2018/5-C.
+1See WFP/EB.A/2018/5-C.